The Best Years of Our Lives (Steve Harley & Cockney Rebel album): Release

 Preceding the release of The Best Years of Our Lives was the single "Make Me Smile (Come Up and See Me)", which was released in January 1975.
 As the band's biggest hit, the song reached the number one spot in the UK Singles Chart in February and received a silver certification that month.
 As of 2015, it has sold around 1.5 million copies in the UK.
 Years later, Harley revealed that the lyrics were vindictively directed at Harley's former band members who, he felt, had abandoned him.
 Over 120 cover versions of the song have been recorded by other artists.

 The Best Years of Our Lives was released by EMI on 7 March 1975 and reached number 4 in the UK Albums Chart.
 The album's second single, "Mr. Raffles (Man, It Was Mean)", was released in May and became another UK hit, peaked at number 13.
 The song's titular character refers to the author E. W. Hornung's fictional thief A. J. Raffles.

 The album received its first CD release by EMI in 1991.
 It featured two bonus tracks, the B-side of "Make Me Smile (Come Up and See Me)", "Another Journey", and a live version of "Sebastian", which was the B-side to "Mr. Raffles (Man, It Was Mean)".
 In 2001, BGO Records released a remastered edition of the album, but without any bonus tracks.

 On 23 June 2014, a definitive edition of the album was released by Parlophone as a four CD + DVD box-set.
 On disc one is the original album, the B-side "Another Journey", and previously unreleased early demo versions of "Make Me Smile (Come Up And See Me)" and "The Best Years of Our Lives".
 The second and third discs feature tracks from the band's concert at the Hammersmith Odeon on 14 April 1975, and the 28-minute DVD features footage from the same concert.
 In August 2014, a 180-gram vinyl reissue of the album was released in the Netherlands by Music on Vinyl.
 To celebrate its 45th anniversary, Chrysalis released an expanded edition of the album on double vinyl in the UK and Europe on 5 April 2021.

+For its 50th anniversary, Chrysalis are due to reissue the album on CD/DVD and vinyl on 20 June 2025.
+The expanded three-disc CD and DVD hardback set will feature a new stereo mix of the original album by Alan Parsons, a disc of outtakes and alternative mixes, and a DVD with concert footage from the Hammersmith Odeon (plus an audio version) and other video.
+The set also contains new liner notes by Peter Doggett, including interviews with Cregan, Elliott, Mackay and Parsons, and previously unseen photographs by Mick Rock and Michael Putland.
+In addition, a blu-ray audio release is also being issued as an exclusive to Super Deluxe Edition under their Surround Series.
+It will include four new mixes of the album by Parsons: Dolby Atmos, 5.1, stereo and stereo instrumental mixes.